qisun1/ESP8266_LED_64x16_Matrix_GB/README.md

 I directly connect pins of the nodemcu to the LED matrix.
 I do not use level shift between the board and the LED matrix.

+In your sketch, you might need to add "delay(4000)" at the beginning of "setup".
+It is needed on my sketch, otherwise it would cause reset once timer1 is enabled.
+I do not why, maybe the startup series of ESP8266 has conflict with the timer1.

 ## Examples